fordjes/sdn-labs/linux/00b_tcpdump.md

   `student@beachhead:~$` `sudo tcpdump -i any -w capture.pcap -v -c 5`

 0. We can limit a file size with the captial C option (-C).
 Before writing a raw packet to a savefile, tcpdump will check if file is currently larger than file_size and, if so, *close the current savefile and open a new one*.
 Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
 The units of file_size are millions of bytes (1,000,000 bytes, not 1,048,576 bytes).
+The following command will create 10Mb files (-C 10) named *capture_10Mb.pcap*

   `student@beachhead:~$` `sudo tcpdump -i any -w capture_10Mb.pcap -v -C 10`

-0. The above command will go on indefinately, so press **CTRL + C** to quit.
+0. The above command will go on indefinately, so press **CTRL + C** to quit tcpdump.

-Existing capture files can be read with the -r option:
+0. Existing capture files can be read with the -r option.
+The follow command asks to readout (-r) the file capture.pcap, and display the IP addresses of the interfaces in lieu of their names (-n):

-`sudo tcpdump -n -r capture.pcap`
+  `student@beachhead:~$` `sudo tcpdump -n -r capture.pcap`

-Packets go by too quickly on large files, so lets use a pipe and less, and that will help so that we can scroll up and down through the capture:
+0. Packets go by too quickly on large files, so let's use a pipe (usually found above the *ENTER* key) and the less command.
+This will allow us to scroll up and down (with the arrow keys) through the capture:

-`sudo tcpdump -n -r capture.pcap | less
+  `student@beachhead:~$` `sudo tcpdump -n -r capture.pcap | less`

-Filtering:
-With this capture I'm using the host keyword to specify that I only want to capture traffic going to or from the IP at 10.0.0.3:
+  >
+  When you are done using the less utility, you can press **q** to quit.

+0. The information returned by tcpdump can be overwhelming, so let's try applying some filters to the type of traffic we wish to capture.
+The host keyword can be used to specify traffic going to or from a specific IP.
+The following command says to capture traffic on any interface (-i any), display IP addresses in lieu of names (-n), to only capture traffic with a source or destination of 172.16.1.4 (host 172.16.1.4), and to only capture a total of 5 packets (-c 5):

-`sudo tcpdump -i eth1 -n host 10.0.0.3 -c5
+  `student@beachhead:~$` `sudo tcpdump -i any -n host 172.16.1.4 -c 5`

-If I now ping that vm, in the capture window immediately the icmp packets are seen:
-`ping 10.0.0.3`
+0. It is more than likely that the above command will capture 5 packets almost immediately, but if it doesn't, you can press **CTRL + C** to quit tcpdump.

-All the traffic not relating to 10.0.0.3 is being ignored for analysis.
-The source and destination keywords.
-This is the same capture as before except now you added the source keyword:
+0. With our last command, all of the traffic not relating to 10.0.0.3 is being ignored for analysis.
+This command can be augmented by the source (src) and destination (dst) keywords.
+This is the same capture as before except now you added the source (src) keyword; only traffic with a source IP of 172.16.1.14 will be captured.

-`sudo tcpfump -i eth1 -n src host 10.0.0.3 -c5`
+  `student@beachhead:~$` `sudo tcpdump -i any -n src host 172.16.1.4 -c 5`

+0. It is more than likely that the above command will capture 5 packets almost immediately, but if it doesn't, you can press **CTRL + C** to quit tcpdump.

+0. This is the same capture as before except now you added the destination (dst) keyword; only traffic with a destination IP of 172.16.1.14 will be captured.

+  `student@beachhead:~$` `sudo tcpdump -i any -n dst host 172.16.1.4 -c 5`

+0. It is more than likely that the above command will capture 5 packets almost immediately, but if it doesn't, you can press **CTRL + C** to quit tcpdump.

+0. Filter expressions also support the use of the logical operators, such as *and*, and *or*.
+The following command will capture on any interface (-i any), display IP in lieu of names (-n), capture packets exchanged between the hosts 172.16.1.4 and 172.16.1.5, and capture a total of only 5 packets (-c 5).

-Filter expression support the use of the logical operators 'and' and 'or' `sudo tcpdump -i eth1 -n host 10.0.0.1 and host 10.0.0.3 -c5`
+  `student@beachhead:~$` `sudo tcpdump -i any -n host 172.16.1.4 and host 172.16.1.5 -c 5`

+0. The above command should terminate after a minute or two, if you'd like to speed up the process, open Firefox within the remote desktop, and navigate to **http://controller/horizon** which should cause tcpdump to close immediately.
+Alternatively, you can press **CTRL + C** to quit capturing with tcpdump.

-Filters can be used to isolate traffic to define TCP or UDP ports.
+0. Filters can be used to isolate traffic to define TCP or UDP ports.
 Here, only port 80 traffic is captured:

-`sudo tcpdump -i eth0 -n host 192.168.1.91 and port 80`
+  `student@beachhead:~$` `sudo tcpdump -i any -n host 172.16.1.4 and port 80 -c 5`

-I'll do a wget to google.com and in the capture window, the HTTP traffic only on port 80 is seen:
-`wget google.com`
+0. As before, to create http traffic, open Firefox within the remote desktop, and navigate to **http://controller/horizon** which should cause tcpdump to close immediately.
+Alternatively, you can press **CTRL + C** to quit capturing with tcpdump.

-Here is an example of a compound expression:
+0. Here is an example of a compound expression:

-`sudo tcpdump -i eth0 -n "host 192.168.1.91 \
-> and (port 80 or 443)"`
+  `student@beachhead:~$` `sudo tcpdump -i any -n "host 172.16.1.4 and (port 80 or 443)" -c 5`

+0. As before, to create http traffic, open Firefox within the remote desktop, and navigate to **http://controller/horizon** which should cause tcpdump to close immediately.
+Alternatively, you can press **CTRL + C** to quit capturing with tcpdump.

-More filters can be used to include or ignore an entire subnet:
+0. More filters can be used to include or ignore an entire subnet:

-`sudo tcpdump -i eth0 -n -c100 "src net 192.168.0.0/16 \
-> and not dst net 192.168.0.0/16 and not dst net 10.0.0.0/8"`
+  `student@beachhead:~$` `sudo tcpdump -i any -n -c 5 "src net 172.16.0.0/16 and not dst net 192.168.0.0/16"`

-`ping google.com`
-`nc google.com`
-`nc google.com 80`

-Filters can be applied based on MAC addresses as well using the ether host keyword:
+0. Filters can be applied based on MAC addresses by using the **ether host** keyword:

-`sudo tcpdump -i eth0 ether host 28:16:2e:1f:25:49 -n -c10`
+  `student@beachhead:~$` `sudo tcpdump -i ens3 ether host 28:16:2e:1f:25:49 -n -c 10`

+0. The above command will go on indefinately, as that MAC address was one that was made up, so press **CTRL + C** to quit tcpdump.

-To see MAC addresses in captures, we use the lower case e option:
+0. To see MAC addresses in captures, we use the lower case e option:

-`sudo tcpdump -i eth0 ether host 28:16:2e:1f:25:49 -n -c10 -e`
+  `student@beachhead:~$` `sudo tcpdump -i any -n -c 5 -e`

-More filters include protocol type.
-These can include the TCP, UDP, ICMP, ARP and RARP keywords:
+0. More filters include protocol type.
+These can include keywords such as TCP, UDP, ICMP, ARP and RARP.
+The follwoing captures only IPv6 traffic:

+  `student@beachhead:~$` `sudo tcpdump -i any ip6`

+0. The above command will go on indefinately, so press **CTRL + C** to quit tcpdump.

+0. Just a few final thoughts.
+The -v option can be used to increase more detail or verbosity in packet captures.
+Three v's is max verbosity (-vvv):

+  `student@beachhead:~$` `sudo tcpdump -i any -c 5 -vvv`

+0. Just a few final thoughts.
+The queit option (-q) can be used to provide a minimal 'quiet display' output:

+  `student@beachhead:~$` `sudo tcpdump -i eth1 -c 15 -q`

+0. Lastly we'll look at the timestamp display option which uses lowercase t (-t).
+Types of timestamping supports are:

+  - **(-t)** - Don't print a time stamp on each line
+  - **(-tt)** - Print the timestamp as seconds from January 1, 1970 00:00:00 UTC
+  - **(-ttt)** - Print a delta (micro-second resolution) between current and previous line
+  - **(-tttt)** - Print a timestamp, as hours, minutes, seconds, and fractions of a second since midnight
+  - **(-ttttt)** - Print a delta (micro-second resolution) between current and first line

+0. Issue the following command, which will not display a timestamp.

-`sudo tcpdump -i any ip 6`
+  `student@beachhead:~$` `sudo tcpdump -i any -c 5 -q -t`

-Lets do a ping to an ipv6 ip, and in the capture window that icmp traffic shows up:
-`ping6 2002::2`

-Finally, here are some filters based on tcp flags:
+0. Finally, here are some filters based on tcp flags:

-`sudo tcpdump -i any "tcp[tcpflags \
-> & tcp-syn !=0"`
+  `student@beachhead:~$` `sudo tcpdump -i any "tcp[tcpflags] & tcp-syn !=0"`

 `nc 10.0.0.3 80`
 `nc 10.0.0.3 801`